Boyyt357/DIY-LoRa-Long-Range-RC-Control-System-TX-RX-/README.md

 4. **Custom Automation (Non-RC):**
    * **Scenario:** Activating remote gates, controlling farm irrigation pumps, or triggering cameras long distance.
    * **Benefit:** The system is easily adapted to send simple boolean or custom commands instead of standard 8-channel PWM data.

-For a detailed look at setting up ExpressLRS, which shares much of the same LoRa hardware foundation but is commercially optimized, check out [Why...
-Do I use FrSky R9?](https://www.youtube.com/watch?v=1M8ZKyhaQjY).